pawel-t-wolny/car-price-predictor/README.md

 deals on the car market!

-This project is based on a [DVM Car dataset](https://deepvisualmarketing.github.io/) containing 268255 car sale entries in the UK, with a detailed specification of the each sold car.
+This project is based on a [DVM Car dataset](https://deepvisualmarketing.github.io/) containing 268255 car sale entries in the UK, with a detailed specification of each sold car.

 Here is a little bit of insight into the dataset: